SweBarre/sps/README.rst

       --no-header, -H       Do not print headers

-To seach for patch products
+To search for patch products

 ::